etclabscore/jade/README.md

 1. pretty much only has: account crud, signTransaction, signMessage

 Jade-service-runner
-1. runs any jade-\*  service on any platform
+1. runs any jade-{project} service on any platform
 1. provides a 'meta rpc' or rpc gateway for any services being.

 Jade-ui-electron-wrapper
-1. takes any jade-\*-ui and wraps it in a platform-specific application wrapper such as electron, cordova, etc.
+1. takes any jade-{project}-ui and wraps it in a platform-specific application wrapper such as electron, cordova, etc.